icra/headspace/README.md

 # headspace
-Scripts to calculate pCO2 concentration in water samples using a complete headspace method accounting for the carbonate equilibrium
+Scripts to calculate pCO2 concentration in freshwater samples using a complete headspace method accounting for the carbonate equilibrium